 This section presents an overview of the impacts of a consumers' preference shift at EU level that results in a larger share of the population adopting vegan, vegetarian and flexitarian consumption habits.
-As explain in Figure 2, this meat preference shift has two impacts: (i) a direct consumption impact, i.e. consumers reduce their animal protein intake which leads to lower prices due to a decline in demand; and ii) a price effect, i.e. the is a 'rebound' effect since some consumers might find in lower meat prices a motivation to increase their consumption since animal products improves their affordability.
+As was already explained in Figure 2, this meat preference shift has two impacts: (i) a direct consumption impact, i.e. consumers reduce their animal protein intake which leads to lower prices due to a decline in demand; and ii) a price effect, i.e. the is a 'rebound' effect since some consumers might find in lower meat prices a motivation to increase their consumption since animal products improves their affordability.

-As shown in Table 10, the results of the CAPRI simulation points to a similar response in production in the case of beef and pork meat.
-However, the outcomes of the modelling in AGMEMOD suggests marginal changes compared to the baseline in the case of beef and poultry production level.
+As shown in Table 10, the results of the CAPRI simulation point to a similar response in production in the case of beef and pork meat.
+However, the outcomes of the modelling in AGMEMOD suggest marginal changes compared to the baseline in the case of beef and poultry production level.
 A decline of about 5 percent is projected in the case of pork production.
 In general terms, market reactions are mainly driven by prices changes (see, Section 3.4.4 for additional comments on the impacts on production).
 Therefore, the expected (negative) impacts on farm revenue are stronger than on farm sales.
+In understanding the outcomes (and differences between them) it is also important to look not only to the direct effects of the modelled policy shocks, but also account for their indirect effects (spill-overs between markets, substitution patterns)9.